multiversx/mx-docs/docs/developers/transactions/tx-env.md

 const GATEWAY: &str = "https://devnet-gateway.multiversx.com";

 async fn example_scenario() {
-    // We use `false` as the argument for the chain simulator,
-    // as we are using the real blockchain for this test let mut interactor = Interactor::new(GATEWAY, false).await; // Interactor struct
+    // No chain simulator flag, as we are using the real blockchain for this test. let mut interactor = Interactor::new(GATEWAY).await; // Interactor struct

     let _query_env = interactor.query(); // tx with InteractorQueryEnv
     let _tx_env = interactor.tx(); // tx with InteractorExecEnv